Wisconsin tribal leader calls for action on public health

 “What is the value of a home with no water supply, a poison well?”
 VanZile said.
 “I would encourage the state to work with tribes who for hundreds of years have lived close to the land.”

-He also asked the Legislature to authorize an environmental impact study of Enbridge Line 5, a controversial oil-and-gas pipeline in northern Wisconsin that VanZile called "slow, systematic poisoning of our resources."
+He also asked for the Legislature to authorize an environmental impact study of Enbridge Line 5, a controversial oil and gas pipeline in northern Wisconsin that VanZile called “slow, systematic poisoning of our resources.”